danBhentschel/techio-practical-linq/markdowns/extension_intro.md

 # Background: Extension Methods

-Extension methods in C# allow the addition of new methods to a type without modifying the original source code for that type.
+Extension methods in C# allow the addition of new methods to a pre-existing type, without modifying the original source code for that type.
 This can be very useful for adding functionality to classes or interfaces found in a third-party library, or even in the .NET Framework libraries.

-All LINQ methods are extension methods
+All LINQ methods are extension methods, defined in the `System.Linq` namespace.

 ### Example extension method